Mark Labbett (all series)

 The most money offered on a daytime programme was on the "Text Santa" celebrity special, shown on 21 December 2012.
 Dom Joly was offered £89,000 by Chaser Shaun Wallace, which he accepted, and answered just one of the three questions before his inevitable capture.

 The largest amount offered during the multiple chase round during the primetime celebrity series is £117,000.
 This amount was offered to Ed Byrne by Chaser Anne Hegerty on 30 November 2013.
-He successfully brought the money into the prize pot, so the final chase was for a record £120,000.
+He successfully brought it into the prize pot, so The Final Chase was for a record £120,000.
 Ed and Eric Bristow lost the final chase.

 The least money offered to a contestant by The Chaser in the multiple choice chase round was -£9,000 (meaning £9,000 would be deducted from the team's total should the contestant succeed in their solo round).
 This happened on 13 March 2012 with Chaser Shaun Wallace.
 The contestant opted for the -£9,000 figure and successfully brought it through to the final chase, deducting the money pot from £51,000 to £42,000.